Macias118/Window-Things/README.md

 # Window-Things
 Todo Application

-The main objective of the application:
+The main objective of this application:

 - adding and deleting new tasks we can do as fast as possible, using favourite, remembered shortcuts